Federer tops Australia's Millman in 5 sets at Melbourne Park - WHIZ News

 Federer trailed 8-4 there before rallying to snap a three-match losing skid in five-setters.

-“It came down to the wire at the end.
-A bit of luck, maybe.
-I had to stay so focused,” Federer said.
-“He kept on coming up with the goods. … I was getting ready to explain myself in the press conference.”
+“The air gets so incredibly thin,” Federer said after his record 100th match win at the Australian Open.
+“And you know that any overhitting, too much risk or just handing over a point at this moment will cost you dearly.”

-Like Millman’s four-set win over Federer in the fourth round of the 2018 U.S. Open last September, this one was contested in high humidity.
+Like Millman’s four-set win over Federer in the fourth round of the 2018 U.S. Open, this one was contested in high humidity.
 And like back then, Millman was drenched.

 After taking the fourth set this time, Millman removed and replaced his soaked socks and sneakers.
 When the 38-year-old Federer pushed a runaround forehand long to get broken and trail 2-1 in the final set, Millman, who’s 30, plopped himself down on his sideline seat and munched on a banana.